LucEnden/deth/research_lvde/tex/README.md

+## Windows Installation

+Download and install [MiKTeX](https://miktex.org/download) from the official website.
+The installation process is straightforward and should not require any additional configuration.

 ## Folder structure

 `main.tex` is the entry point for the LaTeX document.
 It is meant to include all the other tex files that should be included in the final document.